 Which Canary Island is best for your trip?

-There are four main Canary Islands, followed by four much smaller ones.
+There are four main Canary Islands, followed by four smaller ones.

 This list shows the Canary Islands in order of popularity.
 You will find accommodation suggestions within each section, a map of the islands, ferry booking links and faqs at the bottom of the post.